Antonis-Mihalakis/QGIS-Documentation/docs/training_manual/rasters/terrain_analysis.rst

 Think back to the estate agent problem, which we last addressed in the *Vector Analysis* lesson.
-Let us imagine that the buyers now wish to purchase a building and build a smaller cottage on the property.
+Let us imagine that the buyers now wish to purchase a plot of land and build a smaller cottage on the property.
 In the Southern Hemisphere, we know that an ideal plot for development needs to have areas on it that: